How to Download Chromedriver for Selenium (Step-by-Step Guide)

 https://googlechromelabs.github.io/chrome-for-testing/last-known-good-versions-with-downloads.json

-Issue 4: SessionNotCreatedException
+Issue 4: SessionNotCreatedException Error in Selenium

 Error: SessionNotCreatedException – ChromeDriver version mismatch